hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 specifically for an open source project and/or community driven event.

-If you are a maintainer of a project or event organizer and are representing yourself this page does not apply to you.
+If you are a maintainer of a project or event organizer and are representing yourself, this page does not apply to you.
 For example:

 > I, Kris Nóva, am a maintainer of Aurae.